Design and development of a modular glass kiosque from reclaimed double glazing

 All together now

 After weeks of spinning the idea, in April 2017 we had it all together.
 The source: a primary school in Mons that renovates its façades, resulting in hundreds of discarded double glazing panels with similar dimensions.
 The place: our favourite playground, a massive industrial building in Anderlecht that we use as lab for these experiments and that happens to be a stone throw from ROTOR.
-The people: a bunch of motivated, talented, likeable students from the Faculty of Architecture of the Université libre de Bruxelles that we convinced to spend one week with us on a transversal circular economy project covering all its aspects, from conception over construction to commercialising and documenting.
+The people: a bunch of motivated, talented, likeable students from the Faculty of Architecture of the Université libre de Bruxelles spent one week with us on a transversal circular economy project covering all its aspects, from conception over construction to commercialising and documenting.
 Plus a potential client from Skyfarms*, an urban agriculture start-up from Brussels interested in offering better greenhouses to their clients.

 A messy, but output oriented process